 Pathogen screening

-The presence of Testudinid herpesvirus (TeHV-serotypes 1 and 3) was assessed using both polymerase chain reaction (PCR) and induced antibody responses by serum neutralization test (SN) (Soares et al., 2004; Salinas et al., 2011; Origgi, 2012).
+The presence of Testudinid herpesvirus (TeHVtype 1 and 3) was assessed using both polymerase chain reaction (PCR) (see method in Teike et al., 2000) and induced antibody responses by serum neutralization test (SN) (Soares et al., 2004; Salinas et al., 2011; Origgi, 2012).
 PCR test can be applied to TeHV-1 and TeHV-3 in any species of tortoise (Salinas et al. 2011).
 A PCR test was considered positive for TeHV when DNA of pathogens was detected in oral mucus.
 However, the mucus of individuals that do not present clinical signs is generally less rich in viral DNA compared to the mucus of individuals displaying clinical signs (Origgi, 2012).
-In addition, false negatives have been observed, likely due to sampling methodology difficulties or to oscillating elimination of some viruses such as Herpesviruses (Marschang 2019).
-Thus, we used SN testing as a complementary method to detect the presence of TeHV types 1 and 3 circulating antibodies on plasma aliquots (Origgi, 2012).
+In addition, false negatives have been observed, likely due to sampling methodology difficulties or to oscillating elimination of some viruses such as herpesviruses (Marschang 2019).
+Thus, we used SN testing as a complementary method to detect the presence of TeHV types 1 and 3 circulating antibodies on plasma aliquots (Origgi, 2001, 2012).

-The presence of Mycoplasma agassizii was assessed using PCR, no serological test being available in Europe during the study (2012-2016).
+The presence of Mycoplasma agassizii was assessed using PCR (see method in Brown et al. 1999), no serological test being available in Europe during the study (2012-2016).
 Thus, PCR were used to detect active infection by mycoplasma and TeHV (Soares et al., 2004).

-Many tortoises were tested for both pathogens.
-Table 2 provides the numbers of tests performed on the different categories and taxa of tortoises.

 Clinical inspection